JonKing93/DASH/Tutorials/kalmanFilter/indices.md

 kf = kf.index(name, ..)
 ```

 Here "name" is a string with the name of the index.
 The name can only include numbers, letters, and underscores.
-This will cause the output structure to include a field named "index_<name>" which will hold the posterior for the reconstructed index.
+This will cause the output structure to include a field named "index_&lt;name>" which will hold the posterior for the reconstructed index.
 For example, if I do
 ```matlab
 name = 'nino34'
 kf = kf.index(name, ..);